Home » Michigan Travel Regions » Upper Peninsula » Kakaying Pictured Rocks National Lakeshore: 2026 Guide

 3. Chapel Beach and Chapel Rock

-About 15 miles east of Munising, Chapel Rock is a freestanding sandstone pillar — a remnant of Cambrian-age sandstone carved by glacial Lake Nipissing roughly 3,800 years ago — with a lone 250-year-old white pine growing from its top and a root bridge connecting it back to the main cliff.
-Chapel Beach below it is one of the prettiest Pictured Rocks beaches, with soft sand and turquoise water.
-Early fall is a spectacular time to paddle this section — when Michigan’s fall foliage turns the cliffs red and gold above the lake.
+About 15 miles east of Munising, Chapel Rock is a freestanding sandstone pillar — a remnant of Cambrian-age rock carved by glacial Lake Nipissing roughly 3,800 years ago — with a lone 250-year-old white pine growing from its top and a root bridge connecting it back to the main cliff.
+Chapel Beach below it is one of the prettiest beaches in the park, with soft sand and turquoise water.
+Padding this section in early fall, when Michigan’s fall color turns the cliffs red and gold above the lake, is spectacular.

 Chapel Beach at Pictured Rocks National Lakeshore in fall showing autumn foliage on the cliffs above Lake Superior